OctopusDeploy/blog/blog/2021-12/gitops-without-the-hype/index.md

 > The desired state of a GitOps managed system must be:
 >
->    Declarative- A system managed by GitOps must have its desired state expressed declaratively.
+>    Declarative - A system managed by GitOps must have its desired state expressed declaratively.
 >
 >    Versioned and Immutable - Desired state is stored in a way that enforces immutability, versioning and retains a complete version history.
 >